Happyr/message-serializer/Readme.md

 }
 ```

-Just note that we cannot use an constructor to this class since it will work both as a value object and a service.
+Just note that we cannot use a constructor to this class since it will work both as a value object and a service.